5 Things You Can Do to Get Ahead at Work

 The Bottom Line

 Have you ever owned your own business?
-If you have, you'll understand that every penny going into overhead expense like salaries, desks, copiers, fax machines, supplies and equipment is money out of your pocket.
+If you have, you'll understand that every penny spent on salaries, utilities, desks, copiers, fax machines, supplies and equipment is money out of your pocket.
 If you ever owned a retail business, and I have, you will soon discover that everything costs money.
-From the fire extinguishers to the bags you'll need to package up the customer's purchases, it all comes out of your profit at the end of the day.
+From the wages to the bags you'll need to package up purchases, it all comes out of your profit at the end of the day.

 If you never owned a business then wasting those bags isn't much of an issue.
 Or is it?
 If you want to get ahead of the others at work who are content to punch in and stand around wasting time and supplies, you'll need to open your eyes to the realities of owning a business.
-Coming up with ways that will reduce cost in the workplace will set you apart from the ninety percent who just don't care.
-You'll see them wasting the paper towels, tossing out things that can be re-purposed or recycled and generally oblivious to the bottom line.
+Coming up with ways that will reduce cost in the workplace will set you apart from the others who just don't care.
+You'll see them wasting the paper towels, leaving lights on, tossing out things that can be recycled and generally oblivious to the bottom line.

 How can you distinguish yourself?
-Begin by thinking of the business as your own.
-Take a moment to imagine you are the owner.
-How would you feel about employees on your payroll who spend their day making personal phone calls or playing games when there's work to be done?
+Take a moment to imagine you are the owner of a business.
+How would you feel about employees on your payroll who spend their day on social networking sites or on personal phone calls when there's work to be done?
 Would you hire more people like that?
 Would you give them a raise?
 Of course not.

 The Bathtub Philosophy